 As a side effect, I2P bypasses filters and governmental restrictions.

 How does it work?

 The communication is message-oriented.
 Each message is encrypted and passed through several network nodes from the source to the destination.
-The exact mechanism is not exactly easy to understand, by the following I2P infografic may help.
+The exact mechanism is not exactly easy to understand, by the following I2P infographic may help.

-The I2P Darknet network uses of a significant number of cryptographic techniques and algorithms, including 2048bit ElGamal encryption and 256bit AES in CBC mode with PKCS#5 padding.
+The I2P Darknet network uses a significant number of cryptographic techniques and algorithms, including 2048bit ElGamal encryption and 256bit AES in CBC mode with PKCS#5 padding.
 This is important for the security and anonymity of the messages sent through the network.
-As they are passed through several nodes they need to be strongly encrypted.
+As they are passed through several nodes, they need to be strongly encrypted.

 What can you do with I2P?

 This is probably the thing you are most interested in.
 Yes, it may hide your IP address while browsing the Internet, but there are other more specific tasks you may perform.

 Using the I2PTunnel application, it is possible to stream TCP/IP applications over I2P, such as SSH, IRC, a squid proxy, and even streaming audio.
 Most people do not use I2P directly.
 The I2P enabled apps are the way to go.

 You may find below the most common uses for the I2P network.

 Email/Messaging – This is the main reason for building I2P: sending messages in total privacy and anonymity.
 There are a few messaging services on I2P.
 The built-in mail application lets you email the regular internet to, and from I2P.